WOW

 To truly WOW customers, it’s essential to meet and exceed their expectations.
 Here’s how:

-- Human-friendly - Whether it is your client or a colleague, all of them have the same basic needs in terms of how they interact - with human-levels of empathy.
-Sometimes, just getting on a call and talking things through (especially for complex interactions) goes a long way.
+- Be Human - Whether it is your client or a colleague, all of them have the same basic needs in terms of how they interact - they need human-levels of empathy and communication.
+Getting on a call and talking things through frequently goes a long, LONG way.

-- Timeliness - Whether it is the timely deliverables or even regular updates go a long way in building trust and confidence.
+- Timeliness - Whether it is the timely delivery of an update or deliverable, timeliness goes a long, LONG way in building trust and confidence.

-- Clear information - We communicate our expectations/wants/needs of our clients clearly and concisely.
-This also means we need to have a deeper understanding of what our clients want/need (and not just what they say).
+- Clear information - We frequently clarify the expectations/wants/needs of our clients.
+This requires us to “dig deeper” into understanding what our clients want/need and WHY.
+We do not just repeat what they say; we are more than “parrots”.

-- Simplify things - Always seek opportunities to simplify how we communicate by being more intentional.
-Ensure customers understand what to expect, avoid jargons, and regularly refine communications for simplicity.
+- Consistently refining simplicity - We consistently seek opportunities to simplify by being more intentional.
+We ensure customers understand what to expect, we avoid using slang/jargons, and we regularly refine communications for refined simplicity.

 What customers expect (and want)